parsingphase/takeAticket/README.md

 Canonical source: https://github.com/parsingphase/takeAticket

+# CAVEAT

+This README is currently out of date until I revise it to cover the migration of the codebase to Symfony3.
+Most of the functionality is valid but the setup is outdated.
+See the [Dockerfile](Dockerfile) for setup steps in the meantime.

 ## Setup

 The tool can use either a sqlite3 or mySQL database, and run under a standard server or PHP's internal server mode.